-" In some men and women, Dihydrotestosterone causes hair follicles to shrink gradually."
+" In some men and women, dihydrotestosterone (DHT) causes hair follicles to shrink gradually."

 What is Dihydrotestosterone?

-Dihydrotestosterone, also known as DHT, is a powerful sex hormone, stronger than testosterone, the most commonly known androgen hormone.
+Dihydrotestosterone (DHT) is a powerful sex hormone.
+It is stronger than testosterone, the most commonly known androgen hormone.

 How Dihydrotestosterone Get Created in The Body?